 By Nina Purton

-The sound of children playing has always been, to me, the sound of life continuing.
-The laughter spilling through windows, the rhythm of small feet chasing a ball, the easy chaos of a game that no one fully understands but everyone revels in — these are the sounds that tell you a place is safe and healthy.
-They mean that joy is still possible, that people are still building something ordinary and beautiful.
+The sound of children playing has always felt like proof that life is continuing.
+Laughter through open windows, the rhythm of small feet running after a ball, the untidy joy of a game no one fully understands but everyone joins anyway — these are the sounds that make a place feel safe.
+They suggest that ordinary life is still possible.

-But in Gaza, those same sounds are woven with the hum of drones, the sharp crack of explosions, and the endless uncertainty of what the next hour will bring.
-It’s within this reality that Khalil, a 21-year-old circus artist, still gathers children to laugh.
+In Gaza, those same sounds exist alongside drones, explosions, displacement, grief, and the constant uncertainty of what the next hour might bring.
+That is the reality in which Khalil, a 21-year-old circus artist, still gathers children to laugh.
 “When I hear a child’s laughter,” he told me, “or see the sun rise after a difficult night, I feel like there’s still life.”

 Yet, in the middle of all this, Khalil still chooses laughter.